 CatholicCare Social Services Hunter-Manning is a not-for-profit organisation and a mission and outreach agency of the Catholic Diocese of Maitland-Newcastle.
 Our services include a range of child and family services, youth services, early intervention, disability and community services, and out of home care (adoptions and foster care) services.

-The position of Psychologist is to provide professional counselling support through our general counselling service and our well established Employee Assistance Program Service.
+We are looking for a Registered Psychologist to join our team to provide professional counselling support through our general counselling service and our well established Employee Assistance Program Service.
 This position also provides therapeutic and clinical assessments and interventions; and preventative educational programs to individuals, couples and families, through face-to-face and telephone counselling, including crisis counselling.
 The Psychologist is part of the Counselling and Clinical Services Team.
-The position will initially be based in the Muswellbrook office with service provision to also expand to the Singleton and surrounding regions.
-This position will be under the supervision of the Manager, Counselling & Clinical Services.
+The position can be based at either our Singleton or Muswellbrook office with service provision to also expand to surrounding regions.

 The position offers a range of benefits including: a friendly and supportive working environment, tax free salary packaging, and professional development.

-This position is part-time (3 days per week) with additional days becoming available once the Singleton office is opened.
+This position falls under level 6 in the SCHADS Award and is part-time (3 days per week) with additional days becoming available once the Singleton office is opened.

 The successful applicant will be required to undertake a national police check, hold a current employee working with children check, complete a health assessment declaration, hold a current NSW drivers license, and have the ability to work within Australia.